Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 8. 1941: Ted Williams and Joe DiMaggio (322.2)

-As great as this rivalry was, think of what it would have looked like if World War II had never happened and Williams hadn't lost a few years.
+As great as this rivalry was, think of what it would have looked like if World War II had never happened and both players hadn't lost three years.

 7. 1949: Ted Williams and Stan Musial (323.75)